rawells14/UILPractice/README.md

 UIL Practice is a fun and informative environment for students participating in UIL Academics to practice and compete in a friendly manner

 ## Practice
-UILPractice is constantly expanding it's question pool
+UILPractice is constantly expanding it's question pool with new questions!

 ## Learn
-Instant feedback on the outcome of your answers and many questions include explanations
+Instant feedback on the outcome of your answers and many questions include explanations!

 ## Compete
 Users with accounts can challenge friends and attempt to get onto the leaderboard!
 There are even badges on your profile to try to earn!